 Alex helped the 2015 Dunedin Fringe Festival come up with a new look, programme guide and usable website.

 We created a responsive site with a CMS, and used the API ticketing website Eventfinder for smooth ticket buying and content management for staff and artists.
 The system allows the staff and volunteers to re-skin the site each year with their new look .

 The waves image – a pink stylised Hokusai wave, flipped and made into a repeat pattern – signalled a departure in style for Fringe design and direction.

 Splendid development by Julian from Massive Media, art direction by Josh Thomas, and logo by Laura Benjamin.
 Thanks also to Greg at Eventfinda.

 Fluent is a new home for a team of experienced Dunedin environmental and infrastructure engineers.
-Alex helped them hit the ground running, with a nice integration of branding, web design document design & illustration.
+Alex helped them hit the ground running, with an integration of branding, web design document design & illustration.

 This project is a nice example of the advantages of involving designers in the discussion during the early stages, for a more coherent and strategic process.

 Back in 2010, Alex and his group of 3rd-year design students helped visionary Port local and builder Peter Cole come up a bunch of ideas, a strategy document thing, and a winsome pitch for the city council and port company.

 Then in 2011 Alex worked with Peter and the lovely and hardworking festival committee on a whole bunch of design formats to promote the inaugural Port Chalmers Seafood Festival.
 To ensure the event was super-visible we made canvas banners, flyers, posters, stickers, coasters, ads, badges, and lots of other stuff.
 The event kicked off when the Rugby World Cup was in town, it was Spring, the weather was sweet, and the whole thing was a heartening success for Port and Dunedin.